Visit the schools site to see more events

 - There is a one-way system of the museum which follows a set route of the museum

 - Special exhibitions are part of this set route

-- There are no on-site facilitated workshops on offer, instead we have a range of options using livestreaming and real objects
+- There are no on-site facilitated workshops on offer, instead we have a range of blended and virtual options

 - The planetarium is closed

 - There will be no indoor lunch space available

 - There will be no storage available on site